 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions.
-These resources include amounts generated from operations, undesignated gifts, and investments in property and equipment.
+These resources include amounts generated from operations, undesignated gifts, investments in property and equipment.
+The governing board has designated, from net assets without donor restrictions, net assets designated for operations and general research.